Go Ah-sung: Career

 Go signed with an American agency, Untitled Entertainment in 2014.
 She returned to television in 2015 with Heard It Through the Grapevine, a black comedy about the chaos an unplanned teenage pregnancy causes in a wealthy, powerful family.
 Go then headlined the mystery thriller Office, which made its world premiere in the Midnight Screenings section at Cannes; she won Best Actress at Fancine for her role as an intern who becomes a person of interest in a murder investigation.

 In 2016, she featured in an episode of the Japanese television series, Midnight Diner.
 She then starred in war drama A Melody to Remember.
 The film won the audience award at the 18th Far East Film Festival.

 In 2017, Go challenges her first romantic comedy in the MBC's drama Radiant Office, as a twentysomething woman who, after a suicide attempt and possible terminally-ill diagnosis, thinks she has nothing to lose and tackles her job and life with new perspectives.

 In 2018, Go was cast in the South Korean adaptation of the U.K series Life on Mars, as the sole female detective of the team.
 In 2019, Go returned to the big screen with historical film A Resistance.

 Go led the 2020 critically-acclaimed and box office success dramedy film Samjin Company English Class, the winner of Best Film at the 57th Baeksang Arts Awards.
-She acted as an employee who mastered daily office works but accidentally discovered the company's water pollution leakage.
+She acted as an employee who mastered daily office works but accidentally discovered the company's water pollution.

 In 2022, Go returned to TV series with the role of a tax investigator in the MBC and Wavve's financial thriller Tracer.

+On February 3, 2026, Go parted ways with her agency, Artist Company.
+On May 7, Go made her theatrical Debut with the play, 'Uncle Vanya' held at LG Arts Center.